javierchanj/custom-c-shell/READMEgrp16.md

 Errors such as "command not found" or failed directory changes (cd) are returned with clear, non-technical language.

-## 4. Accessible Documentation:
+## 4. Accessible Documentation

 Source files include comment blocks explaining functionality for novice programmers.

 help and usage commands provide inline guidance without external documentation, increasing accessibility for first-time shell users.

-## 5. Functionality Collaboration Support:
+## 5. Functionality Collaboration Support

 Shell code is split into well-defined headers and source files to support contributions from multiple team members.